Connecshaun/snake-client/README.md

 This is a stripped-down version of the game to play with and code-up as you like.

-Before you can play, you will need to be running the server side which you can download and install on your computer from here:
+Before you can play, you will need to be running the server side which you can download and install on your computer from here...

 Clone from the repo:
 git clone https://github.com/lighthouse-labs/snek-multiplayer.git